zzonyo/trust-docs-test/source/index.html.md

 12008|Verification failed.|
 12009|The user is locked or doesn't exist.|

-## API Error FAQ

-一、  We warmly remind you that Huobi Perpetual Swaps is settled every 8 hours, and the settlement will be at the end of each period.
-For example, 04:00 - 12:00 is a period, and its settlement time would be at 12:00; 12:00 - 20:00 is a period, and its settlement time would be at 20:00; 20:00 - 04:00 (+1 day) is a period, and its settlement time would be at 04:00.
-All times mentioned above are Singapore Standard time (GMT+8).

-（1）Orders can't be placed or cancelled during settlement period, error code "1056" will be returned if users place or cancel orders.
-You are recommended to request contract information every few seconds during settlement period: swap-api/v1/swap_contract_info.
-It's in settlement time if there is any number of 5, 6, 7, 8 included in the returned status code of contract_status, while it indicates that settlement completed and users could place and cancel orders as usual if the returned status code is 1.

-（2）When querying fund or position information during the settlement period, error codes will be returned.
-Error code and their meaning are as following:

-1. Error code "1077" indicates that "the fund query of current perpetual swap trading pair failed during the settlement";
-2. Error code "1078" indicates that "the fund query of part of perpetual swap trading pairs failed during the settlement";
-3. Error code "1079" indicates that "the position query of current perpetual swap trading pair failed during the settlement";
-4. Error code "1080" indicates that "the position query of part of perpetual swap trading pairs failed during the settlement";

-You are recommended to read the status code from the returned message.
-If the above four types of status code appear, the returned data is not accurate and couldn't be used as reference.

-二、  We notice that the system is sometimes overloaded when the market suddenly turns to be highly volatile.
-If the system is busy recently or the following prompts appear:

-{“status”: “error”, “err_code”: 1004, “err_msg”: “System busy.
-Please try again later.”, “ts”:}

-please be patient, and do not place or cancel order repeatedly during the process to avoid repeated orders and additional pressure on system performance.
-In the meanwhile, it is recommended to place and cancel orders through Web and APP.

 ## API Best Practice

-### 1. Query contract history orders interface: /swap-api/v1/swap_hisorders
+### 1. Query contract history orders interface: /option-api/v1/option_hisorders

-- To ensure timelines and to reduce latency, users are highly recommended to get contract history orders information faster from server memory using interface “query contract order information” (URL: /swap-api/v1/swap_order_info).
+- To ensure timelines and to reduce latency, users are highly recommended to get contract history orders information faster from server memory using interface “query contract order information” (URL: /option-api/v1/option_order_info).

-- For users who use interface “query contract history orders” (URL: //swap-api/v1/swap_hisorders), please enter as many query conditions as possible (including contract_code, trade_type（recommended to send “0” to query all）, type, status, create_date).
+- For users who use interface “query contract history orders” (URL: /option-api/v1/option_hisorders), please enter as many query conditions as possible (including contract_code, trade_type（recommended to send “0” to query all）, type, status, create_date).
 Besides, try not to enter a big integer in parameter “create_date”.
 You are kindly suggested to query one-day data at a time.

-### 2. Query contract match results interface: /swap-api/v1/swap_matchresults
+### 2. Query contract match results interface: /option-api/v1/option_matchresults

 - To improve query performance and response speed, please enter as many querying conditions as possible (including contract_code, trade_type（recommended to send “0” to query all）, create_date).
 Besides, try not to enter a big integer in parameter “create_date”.
 You are kindly suggested to query one-day data at a time.

-### 3. Query contract financial record interface: /swap-api/v1/swap_financial_record
+### 3. Query contract financial record interface: /option-api/v1/option_financial_record

 - To improve query performance and response speed, please enter as many querying conditions as possible (including symbol, type(recommended to leave it blank to query all), create_date).
 Besides, try not to enter a big integer in parameter “create_date”.
 You are kindly suggested to query one-day data at a time.

-### 4. Query contract order detail interface: /swap-api/v1/swap_order_detail
+### 4. Query contract order detail interface: /option-api/v1/option_order_detail

 - Querying condition “created_at” uses 13-bit long type time stamp (including milliseconds).
 Querying performance will be improved when accurate time stamps are entered.